The Adviser You Can Talk To Podcast

 And I would just say, I mentioned it at the beginning, but just because your neighbor refinanced doesn’t mean it’s the best decision for you.
 We talk about that with investing, with a whole slate of different financial planning topics.
 So make sure to talk to us, your adviser, Rick, like you said, so just make sure that it’s the best decision for you moving forward.
 So this has been Rick Winters, Dina Milne and Andrew Busa from Adviser Investments thanking you for listening to The Adviser You Can Talk To Podcast.
 If you enjoyed this conversation please subscribe, review our show and you can always check us out at www.adviserinvestments.com/podcasts.
 Your feedback really is always welcome.
 If you have any questions or topics that you’d like us to explore, please e-mail us at firstname.lastname@example.org.
 Thanks for listening.

 Podcast released on November 18, 2020.
 This podcast is for informational purposes only.
 It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
+Past performance does not guarantee future results.
+All investments involve risk and can lose value.
+Always consult a financial, legal or tax professional before taking specific action.
 Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
 For more information on each individual featured in this podcast, see the Our People section of our website.

 The Adviser You Can Talk To Podcast is a trademark of Adviser Investments, LLC.